minhtuan29/kmeans-data-clustering/README.md

 ## Output
 ![out](https://user-images.githubusercontent.com/86332370/169282269-c2025168-d000-46b5-8c27-dc4528ee6e94.PNG)

-## Give me a start if it help you do your school project
+## Give me a start if it helps you do your school project